blacktop/seccomp-gen/README.md

 ## Why 🤔

-This tool allows you to pipe the output of [strace](https://strace.io) through it and it will auto-generate a docker seccomp profile that can be used to only whitelist the syscalls you container needs to run and blacklists everything else.
+This tool allows you to pipe the output of [strace](https://strace.io) through it and will auto-generate a docker seccomp profile that can be used to only whitelist the syscalls your container needs to run and blacklists everything else.

 This adds a LOT of security by drastically limiting your attack surface to only what is needed.